 "It is a partnership investment group...separate from the university," said Siewert.
 "Basically what we offer over other investment groups is a far smaller personal fee which would ordinarily stop the small-time investors from investing," he said.

-Siewert said there were two reasons for setting up the in-vestment group.
-"It's a chance to make money!"
-More importantly, however, ested in investing to brainstorm, get involved, and share experiences."
+Siewert said there were two reasons for setting up the investment group.
+"It's a chance to make money!" ment fees from More importantly, however, profit," he said.

+brainstorm, get involved, and share experiences."